What types of appointment do we offer?

 How long is an appointment?

 All routine GP appointments are for 10 minutes.
+Practice Nurse and Pharmacist appointment times vary depending on the procedure or advice needed.

 Can I talk to my GP or a nurse on the phone?